ElaineKelmaMoura/ElaineKelmaMoura/assets/readme.md

-This folder contains all assests from this repd.
+This folder contains all assests from this repo.